Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 Customs policy for goods bought in Turkey

-According to the MFA’s website, jewelry made of precious metals and stones worth $15,000 or more that have not been purchased for trade can be taken out of Turkey if it can be proved that they were legally purchased.
+According to the MFA website, jewelry made of precious metals and precious stones worth $15,000 or more that have not been bought for trade can be taken out of Turkey if it can be proved that they were bought legally.

-Turkish law is not very explicit on the term ‘antiques’.
+Turkish law is not very explicit about the term ‘antiquities’.
 Therefore, if you intend to buy an art object, it is advisable to ask for an invoice and a certificate confirming that it can be legally exported.

-Romanian citizens who buy goods in Turkey can recover VAT on almost any item purchased worth at least €30.
+Romanian citizens who buy goods in Turkey can recover VAT on almost any product worth at least €30.

-👉 Find out more about the benefits of traveling abroad by car in our article Travel abroad with a rental car.
+👉 Find out more about the advantages of traveling abroad by car in our article Travel abroad with a rental car.

-The Grand Bazaar is not just a market, but a window into the soul of the fascinating metropolis that is Istanbul.
+Istanbul’s Grand Bazaar is not just a market but a window into the soul of the fascinating metropolis that is Istanbul.
 Here, minarets soar skywards and the Bosphorus opens its arms to the sea.
 In every street of the market, in every glance of the vendor, you feel the pulse of this magical city that continues to captivate and surprise.

 Rent a car